 I have chosen to not include all of the Turboshifts here, but rather to focus on those that have a pure primary green color.
 Therefore, 4D Glasses, Laserface, Shell Shocked, and Sky Rat, have been left for another day.

 Subsequent to posting this blog entry, Sea Food was replaced in the lineup with the metallic Summoning Sickness.
 Info on Sea Food has been deleted and Summoning Sickness and Appleseed have been added to the Addendum.
+In addition, there are two new Zenishifts that are green when placed over a black primer.

 Matcha is one of the metallic Omakase pastels and like the others in the bundle requires the use of a white primer to obtain the pale color shown below.
 Matcha works well both as a highlight over other paints, particularly for edging, but also on its own as shown in the photo.